 - 1. Use a multicore 64 bit Intel processor. - 2.
 If you follow the advice on ECC memory then the processor must support ECC memory (not all do).
 All Xeon CPUs do, as do many Pentiums, Celerons, and Core i3 CPUs.
 No Core i5 or Core i7 CPUs support ECC. - 3.
 Home users with modest demands generally do not require expensive dual or multiprocessor setups. - 4.
 If using encryption select a processor that supports AES-NI.
-Otherwise, don't use encryption; it results in too much of a performance hit. - 5.
-If using a SAMBA share (SAMBA is basically a program that runs on your server that provides file and print sharing services to other computers connected to the server via your network) then a 3GHz plus CPU is recommended.
+Otherwise, don't use encryption; it results in too much of a performance hit.
+In fact, unless you have a specific legal requirement for full-disk encryption, don't use it.
+The risk of data loss is too great. - 5.
+Most modern (i.e., Sandy Bridge or newer) Intel CPUs will have adequate performance for any sort of file sharing over a gigabit network.